Disease/Disorder

 Available or current treatment guidelines

-• Prevention: use of back belt in populations at higher risk particularly those with repetitive tasks involving lifting and carrying heavy objects
+- Prevention: use of a back belt may help patients at higher risk particularly those with repetitive tasks involving lifting and carrying heavy objects but should not be used for extended periods of time or replace core exercises.

-• Surgical: for diskogenic low back pain, the current options are fusion or disk arthroplasty.
-However, in the setting of predominantly axial pain (without cauda equina syndrome or progressive neurological deficit, which are surgical indications), role of surgery has been questioned given the unclear benefit of surgery long term despite statistical improvement with surgery at the 4- and 8-year marks given the numerous cofounders.26 Despite this, surgical rates for lumbar degenerative disk disease have increased 2.4-fold over the last decade.27
+- Surgical: for discogenic low back pain, the current options are fusion or disc arthroplasty.
+However, in the setting of predominantly axial pain (without cauda equina syndrome or progressive neurological deficit, which are surgical indications), role of surgery has been questioned given the unclear benefit of surgery long term despite statistical improvement with surgery at the 4- and 8-year marks given the numerous cofounders.26 Prior to considering elective surgical intervention for chronic lumbar disc pain, conservative treatment should be maximized.

 At different disease stages

-• Acute: evaluate for red flags, conservative management, and relative rest with avoidance of painful movements.
-Epidural injections are also an option, which provide pain relief and functional improvement for at least 6 weeks, particularly in patients with radicular pain because of disk herniation.
+- Acute: evaluate for red flags, conservative management, and relative rest with avoidance of painful movements.
+Epidural injections are also an option, which provide pain relief and functional improvement for at least 6 weeks, particularly in patients with radicular pain because of disc herniation.
 Of those patients, the use of a transforaminal approach also enabled reduction in the need for surgery following treatment.29

 Coordination of care